Blinken says "more needs to be done" to protect Palestinians, after Israel agrees to daily pauses in fighting

 U.S. Secretary of State Antony Blinken said on Friday he welcomed Israel's agreeing to daily humanitarian pauses in its offensive in northern Gaza but that more needed to be done.
 "Far too many Palestinians have been killed.
 Far too many who suffered these past weeks, and we want to do everything possible to prevent harm to them and to maximise the assistance that gets to them," Blinken said, speaking in New Delhi.

-Fighting has raged in northern Gaza since gunmen from the Islamist group Hamas poured over the border into Israel and, according to Israeli officials, killed 1,400 people and seized about 240 hostages in the worst attack in the country's history.
+Fighting has raged in northern Gaza since gunmen from the Islamist group Hamas poured over the border into Israel and, according to Israeli officials, killed at least 1,200 people and seizing about 240 hostages in the worst attack in the country's history.

+Lior Haiat, a spokesperson for the Israeli Ministry of Foreign Affairs, told CBS News Friday that the death toll from the Oct.
+7 attack by Hamas militants has been revised to 1,200, down from the previously reported approximation of at least 1,400.
+Haitat said that the other 200 people killed were "probably terrorists."

 Israel retaliated with an aerial bombing and ground offensive that the health ministry in the Hamas-run Gaza Strip says has killed more than 10,800 people, many of them children.